 Paths & Trails

-Arran has a extensive network of paths and trails with a wide range to suit all abilities and level of fitness.
+Arran has an extensive network of paths and trails with a wide range to suit all abilities and level of fitness.
 There are high level mountain walks for the more experienced with some challenging full day adventures including the 'Three Beinns Horseshoe' (826m), a classic Scottish hill walk via Beinn Nuis, Beinn Tarsuinn and Beinn a ’Chliabhain and The Caisteal Abhail (859m), well worth the climb for spectacular views of the whole island.
-If you are less confident but keen to explore, then contact Lucy Wallace at Arran Wild Walks for advice and book onto a guided walk with experienced mountain guides.
+If you are less confident but keen to explore, then contact Lucy Wallace at Arran Wild Walks or Otters Tail to book onto a guided walk with experienced mountain guides.
 Alternatively, join the Arran Mountain Festival in May for a weekend of guided mountain walks, outdoor activities and social gatherings.

 There are also miles of forestry trails leading to waterfalls and spectacular viewpoints, such as Glenashdale Falls and Eas Mor.
 The Arran Coastal Way, provides a continuous 100k route of the island.
 You can also discover ancient sites, including the Standing Stones at Machrie Moor, King's Caves near Machrie and the Giant's Graves in Whiting Bay.